Coalition plans for mutuals 'have no legs'

 But the MPs said they had found "far less change than might be expected" at the local level.

-In 2011, the Cabinet Office set up a programme to help expand the number of mutuals delivering services in the public sector such as adult and children's social care, social work and probation.'Absence of rigour'
+In 2011, the Cabinet Office set up a programme to help expand the number of mutuals delivering services in the public sector such as adult and children's social care, social work and probation.

 The government thinks staff-led organisations can increase innovation, increase productivity and give better customer satisfaction.